Elinsrc/Client-Mod/README.md

 cl_logchat - [1/0 ] records the entire chat log during the game, the log is stored next to the "valve" folder, defaut value is 0.

-In the future, the list of commands will be updated and a port for the new engine will appear.
+In the future, the list of commands will be updated and a android port for the new engine will appear.